OpenShot/openshot-qt/doc/introduction.rst

 .. _in-sysreqs_ref:
 System Requirements
 -------------------
-Video editing benefits from large amounts of memory, modern multi-core CPUs, and fast internal storage.
-There are multiple specifications you’ll want to check when reviewing computers for video editing.
+Video editing uses sizeable amounts of memory, modern multi-core CPUs, and fast internal storage.
+There are multiple specifications you will want to check when reviewing computers for video editing.
 This includes the memory, processor, a graphics card, and storage.

-Most over the counter computers max out at 32GB RAM, so it’s always best to have as much memory as possible.
-You’ll also want a powerful processor.
-The best on the market are the Intel Core series (i7 or higher) and the AMD Ryzen series, but you can manage using any processor with a speed of 2.5 gigahertz (GHz) or higher.
+Most over-the-counter computers max out at 32GB RAM, so it is always best to have as much memory as possible.
+You will also want a powerful processor.
+The best on the market are the Intel Core series (i7 and higher) and the AMD Ryzen series(R7 and higher), but you can manage using any processor with a speed of 2.5 gigahertz (GHz) or higher.
-Finally, you’ll want to make sure you have plenty of storage available to hold the software and video footage with which you’ll be working.
-Your best bet is to use a computer that has more than 1.0 TB of storage but, failing that, anything with at least 500 GB is suitable.
+Finally, you will want to make sure you have plenty of storage available to hold the software and video footage with which you will be working.
+Your best bet is to use a computer that has over 1.0 TB of storage but, failing that, anything with at least 500 GB is suitable.

-When editing video with OpenShot, you want a computer system that meets the **minimum** system requirements:
+When editing video with OpenShot, you want a computer system that meets these **minimum** system requirements:

 * 64-bit Multi-core processor
 * 4 GB of Random Access Memory (RAM)